Saul385/project-lawnmover/README.md

 # 335 Project 1 - Lawnmower Algorithm and Alternative Algorithm

-Summary: This project I implemented the Lawnmower Algorithm to sort an
+Summary: This project is an implementation of the Lawnmower Algorithm and Alternative to sort colored disks and non colored disks.

 # Group Members